 Many businesses claim they're "like a family," but how often is this actually the case?
-Far too many restaurants foster a competitive atmosphere where employees see each other as more competition than friends or teammates.
+Far too many pizzerias foster a competitive atmosphere where the pizza restaurant employees see each other as more competition than friends or teammates.

 Competition hurts the development of workplace relationships, but it can also bleed into the customer experience.
 It is estimated that if every employee simply had one best-friend coworker, it would result in a 7% boost in customer satisfaction.
 Unfortunately, having coworker friends is a struggle within the restaurant industry, with the average restaurant employee having only 4 workplace friends, which is in the bottom 20% of all industries.
 That’s why it’s in your best interest to take the following secret tips and use them to improve the amount of teamwork at your pizzeria.